-Department Heads, in collaboration with the University Librarian (UL), provide leadership and supervision to a Department, its members, and its teams within Library & Learning Services.
+Library & Learning Services (L&LS) at Marymount University in Arlington, Virginia, invites applications for a faculty librarian position beginning July 2023.
+Department Heads, in collaboration with the University Librarian (UL), provide leadership and supervision to a Department, its members, and its teams within L&LS.
 The Department Head guides the operation, quality, and development of the services, programs, resources, and personnel within the Department.
 The Department Heads also collaborate with the UL in providing leadership, guidance, strategic planning, and vision for L&LS.

-The Access & Education (A&E) Department Head ensures physical access to resources, provides support for research, and informs through instruction services that promotes the integration of information literacy throughout the curriculum to the Marymount University community.
+The Access & Education (A&E) Department Head ensures physical access to resources, provides support for research, and informs through instruction services that promote the integration of information literacy throughout the curriculum to the Marymount University community.
 In collaboration with Team Coordinators, the A&E Department Head provides leadership and vision for services such as circulation, resource sharing, outreach, open and affordable educational resources, reference, and instruction services.
-A&E services are provided at both Reinsch Library and Ballston Coakley Library Extension.

 Title: Access and Education Librarian, Department Head